Professional & Technical Services · Oklahoma City, OK

 How does Boulder Energy Solutions's safety record compare to industry average?

-Boulder Energy Solutions's total OSHA penalty of $0 is below the Professional & Technical Services industry average of $1,499 per employer.
+Boulder Energy Solutions's total OSHA penalty of $0 is below the Professional & Technical Services industry average of $1,350 per employer.
 The employer has 0 inspections compared to the industry average of 0.6 per employer.
+For a direct comparison, Platinum Grass Service in Magnolia, TX is a similar professional & technical services employer with $0 in current penalties.

 Explore PlainWorker